owi1972/angular2-start/README.md

 The angular2-start app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with [Karma][karma].

-* the configuration is found in `karma.conf.js`
+* the configuration is found in `config/karma.conf.js`
 * the unit tests are found in the same directory as the modules they test and are suffixed with `.spec.ts`.

-The easiest way to run the unit tests is to do:
+The easiest way to run the unit tests is:

 ```
 npm test